Samkarya/online-exam-questions/README.md

     *   Link to any relevant source material if applicable.
 7.  **Review:** Your PR will be reviewed, and feedback may be provided before merging.

-Thank you for helping make the ExamSim platform a better resource for students!
+Thank you for helping make the Examify platform a better resource for students!

 ## License